Alessandro1103/obsidian/Vault1/Zettelkasten/AI Planning Formalisms.md

 **Conformant Planning**:
 Conformant planning is a type of planning in which the planner must take into account uncertainty about the initial state of the world and the effects of actions.
 We have no obsevability.

+**Contingent Planning**:
+Contingent planning is a type of planning that allows for the modification of plans in response to unexpected events or changes in the environment.
+We have partial observability during plan execution.

 ---
 # References